 In 1881, he married Princess Auguste Viktoria of Schleswig-Holstein-Sonderburg-Augustenburg (1858-1921).
-The couple had seven children: six sons and a daughter.
-In 1888, Wilhelm II succeeded his father as King of Prussia and German Emperor.
+The couple had seven children, six sons and one daughter.